unepwcmc/ProtectedPlanet/docs/protected_area_parcels.md

 - There is a protected_areas_parcels table storing parcels of the protected_area (including the first parcel)
 - So if A pa has multiple parcels then the first parcel is duplicately saved into protected_areas and protected_areas_parcels

+# Green List Status
+- As of 29Sep2025, green list status is maintained in both protected_areas and protected_area_parcels tables
+- When a protected area is green-listed, ALL associated parcels inherit the same green list status
+- This ensures consistency between the main protected area record and all its parcels
+- Both tables have green_list_status_id and green_list_url columns
+- See [Green List Documentation](green_list.md) for detailed information about the import process

 # Import
 - All data are in the import tables `standard_polygons` and `standard_points` you will now see the same site_id in multiple rows if the PA has more then one parcel (site_pid).
 - See [attribute_importer.rb](/lib/modules/wdpa/protected_area_importer/attribute_importer.rb) to understand how protected_areas and protected_areas_parcels are imported